NeoRame/gb-camera-label-collection/README.md

 ## What can you found here
 I try to re-create all GB Camera related Label, for all those who need a replacement one because the Original is broken.
 I created all Labels as Vector for best resolution.
+For the re-creation i used Hi-Res Scans i've created, (or found in case of US stuff) and measured as good as possible.

 What Labels have I done?
 * Gameboy Camera Label in different Color variation